fschaeffler/my-idea-pool-api/README.md

 ## Improvements

-### Test Framework (qm-quiz Test API)
+### Exisiting Test Framework

 -   When expecting a decimal value like e.g. `1.0`, only accept the value `1` without the decimals as a returned result.
 The reason for this is that otherwise, the created stringified JSON isn't standard-compliant anymore.
 The behavior of enforcing unneeded decimals in responses can get enabled/disabled via the settings-flag `ENFORCE_DECIMALS` in `.env/env.yml`.
-By default, this behavior is disabled, but will create results, which are slightly different to what the qm-quiz Test API produces.
+By default, this behavior is disabled, but will create results, which are slightly different to what the Test API produces.

 ### Performance